 Ken Seiling Waterloo Region Museum and Doon Heritage Village: Discover the history of the Waterloo region from indigenous peoples to community settlement in the 1800s, to the industrial revolution and manufacturing boom.
 Outside, wander the 60-acre Doon Heritage Village where interpreters in period dress and the Building Stories app will help you learn more about the buildings and way of life from the early 1900s.

 Museums and More That Are Worth The Drive to Toronto

-Ontario Science Centre: One of the first interactive science and technology museums in the world, the Science Centre is full of hands-on exhibits, demonstrations, and the immersive Omnimax movie theatre.
+Ontario Science Centre: One of the first interactive science and technology museums in the world!
+The Science Centre is full of hands-on exhibits, demonstrations, and the immersive Omnimax movie theatre.
 Check back for their changing temporary exhibits and events.

 Casa Loma: Sir Henry Pellatt built Casa Loma – then the biggest private residence in Canada – full of extravagant fixtures and fittings.
 An extremely popular film location you can see some recreations from some of the more famous movies and television shows filmed there.
 With a secret passage out to the carriage house, there is a lot to explore.

 Black Creek Pioneer Village: Visit small-town Ontario from the 1860s made up of 40 heritage buildings, most donated and relocated to Black Creek (sometimes brick by brick!), 70 heritage animals and gardens of plants and flowers grown from heritage seeds.
-Costumed educators show visitors the trades and crafts of the time using some of the 50,000 artifacts on-site to bring the time to life.
+Costumed educators show visitors the trades and crafts of the time using some of the 50,000 artefacts on-site to bring the time to life.